 If a UE changes an active UL BWP between a time of a timing advance command reception and a time of applying a corresponding adjustment for the uplink transmission timing, the UE determines the timing advance command value based on the SCS of the new active UL BWP.
 If the UE changes an active UL BWP after applying an adjustment for the uplink transmission timing, the UE assumes a same absolute timing advance command value before and after the active UL BWP change.

 If the received downlink timing changes and is not compensated or is only partly compensated by the uplink timing adjustment without timing advance command as described in [10, TS 38.133], the UE changes NTA accordingly.
+If a UE operates with two TAGs on an active UL BWP of a serving cell, the UE expects that a difference between a first downlink timing associated with a first TAG and a second downlink timing associated with a second TAG is not larger than the CP length for the active UL BWP unless the UE indicates larger_than_CP_capability.

 If two adjacent slots overlap due to a TA command, the latter slot is reduced in duration relative to the former slot.
 The UE does not change NTA during an actual transmission time window for a PUSCH or a PUCCH transmission [6, TS 38.214].
+If the UE is not capable of simultaneous transmissions using different spatial domain filters on a serving cell and operates with two TAGs on the serving cell, the UE does not expect transmissions using different spatial domain filters to overlap unless the UE indicates XYZ and then the UE reduces in duration a latter transmission using a first spatial domain filter to avoid overlapping with a former transmission using a second spatial domain filter.

 Using higher-layer ephemeris parameters for a serving satellite, if provided, a UE pre-compensates the two-way transmission delay on the service link based on NTA,adjUE that the UE determines using the serving satellite position and its own position.
 To pre-compensate the two-way transmission delay between the uplink time synchronization reference point and the serving satellite, the UE determines NTA,adjcommon [4, TS 38.211] based on one-way propagation delay Delaycommont that the UE determines as: